EdddieN/machinon/documentation/machinon_install_guide.md

 KERNEL=="ttySC0" SYMLINK="serial485"
 ```

-Reboot and after that check  `ls -l /dev`  command to ensure serial0 and serial1 appear in the results as aliases for the Pi internal ports.
+Reboot and after that check  `ls -l /dev`  command to ensure serial485 appears in the results as an alias for the ttySC0 port.

 ## Create Machinon's main folder